przemq20/przemq20/README.md

 # 💫 About Me:
-🔭 Scala developer at Comarch<br>🌱 Computer Science Student at AGH UST
+🔭 Scala developer at Comarch<br>🌱 Computer Science Gradiate at AGH UST

 ## 🌐 Socials: